OctopusDeploy/docs/docs/getting-started/glossary.md

 When first setting up a POC or Hello World project you will become familiar with the following terms and concepts.

 - **Octopus Server**: responsible for hosting the Octopus Web Portal, the Rest API, and orchestrating deployments.
-    - **Self-Hosted**: The version of Octopus Server that is installed on your infrastructure.
+    - **Self-Hosted**: When the Octopus Server application is installed on your infrastructure.
+You manage all the upgrades and other maintenance, along with when an upgrade occurs as well as to what version.
-    - [**Octopus Cloud**](/docs/octopus-cloud/index.md): The hosted version of Octopus Server that connects to Tentacles installed on the infrastructure where Octopus Cloud will install your software.
+    - [**Octopus Cloud**](/docs/octopus-cloud/index.md): When the Octopus Server application is hosted by Octopus Deploy (the company).
+We manage all the upgrades and maintenace, and we determine when to upgrade and the version to upgrade to.
 - [**Infrastructure**](/docs/infrastructure/index.md): made up of the servers, services, and accounts where the Octopus Server will deploy your software.
     - [**Tentacle**](/docs/security/octopus-tentacle-communication/index.md): The service responsible for facilitating communication between the Octopus Server and your [Linux](/docs/infrastructure/deployment-targets/linux/index.md) or [Windows-based](/docs/infrastructure/deployment-targets/windows-targets/index.md) servers.
     - [**Listening Tentacle**](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#listening-tentacles-recommended): The Tentacle communication mode in which all traffic is inbound from the Octopus Server to the Tentacle.
 The Tentacle is the TCP server, and Octopus Server is the TCP client.